void

 Der neue Bezirksbote,31.1.1909

-Brucker Zuckerfabrik is mentioned by Oberleutnant Lukáš, through the term "sugar factory" when he tells Rechnungsfeldwebel Vaněk about some manouvres he took art in behind the factory.
+Brucker Zuckerfabrik is mentioned by Oberleutnant Lukáš, through the term "sugar factory", when he tells Rechnungsfeldwebel Vaněk about some manoeuvres he took part in behind the factory.

 Background